semantic-systems/text-to-SHACL/README.md

 # text-to-SHACL

 This repository contains the code for the Master's thesis **Text2SHACL: LLM-Driven Generation of Validation Graphs for Automatic Assessment of Social Benefit Eligibility**.
-The project explores how large language models (LLMs) can support the automatic generation of SHACL shapes graphs from natural language text.
+The project explores how large language models (LLMs) can support the automatic generation of SHACL shapes graphs from natural language text, in particulr descriptions of eligibility requirements for social benefits.

 ## Author